KyleM157/jettywatch/index.markdown

 | 17:31  | H      |          3.67 |
 | 23:15  | L      |          0.32 |

 Could be worth checking around 8:30am or so.
-I wouldn't expect much, but there could be some longboard waves on the dropping tide at the right spot.
+I wouldn't expect much, but there could be some longboard waves on the evening dropping tide at the right spot.

-Notes: South wind protection required.
+Notes: Winds a little strong for the amount of push on offer.

 Best board: longboard